2nd Mounted Division: Egypt

-In March 1915, the division was put on warning for overseas service.
-In early April, the division starting leaving Avonmouth and the last elements landed at Alexandria before the end of the month.
-By the middle of May, the Divisional Headquarters, the 2nd South Midland Mounted Brigade and Notts. and Derby.
+In March 1915, the division, commanded by Major General William Peyton, was put on warning for overseas service.
+In early April, the division started leaving Avonmouth and the last elements landed at Alexandria, Egypt, before the end of the month.
+By the middle of May, the divisional headquarters, the 2nd South Midland Mounted Brigade and Notts. and Derby.
 Mounted Brigade were at Cairo, the 1st South Midland Mounted Brigade was at Alexandria, and the London Mounted Brigade and the horse artillery batteries were near Ismaïlia on Suez Canal defences.
 The mounted brigades were numbered at this time.

 On 10 August 1915, the division was reorganized as a dismounted formation in preparation for service at Gallipoli.
-Each Yeomanry Regiment left a squadron headquarters and two troops (about 100 officers and men) in Egypt to look after the horses.
+Each Yeomanry regiment left a squadron headquarters and two troops (about 100 officers and men) in Egypt to look after the horses.
 The artillery batteries and ammunition columns, signal troops, mobile veterinary sections, Mounted Brigade Transport and Supply Columns and two of the Field Ambulances were also left behind in Egypt.
 The Yeomanry Mounted Brigade, which was formed in Egypt in January 1915, was likewise dismounted and joined the division on 13 August as a fifth brigade.
 The division entrained for Alexandria on 13 August, sailed the next day and reached Mudros on 17 August.
 It landed at Suvla Bay that night.